henck/rtf-html-php/README.md

     $formatter = new RtfHtml();
     echo $formatter->Format($reader->root);

-For enhanced compatibility the default character encoding of the converted RTF unicode characters is set to HTML-ENTITIES.
-To change the default encoding, you can initialize the RtfHtml object with the desired encoding supported by mb_list_encodings(): ex.
-UTF-8
+For enhanced compatibility the default character encoding of the converted RTF unicode characters is set to `HTML-ENTITIES`.
+To change the default encoding, you can initialize the RtfHtml object with the desired encoding supported by `mb_list_encodings()`: ex. `UTF-8`

     $formatter = new RtfHtml('UTF-8');